Sunrun call volume above normal and directionally bullish

-Bullish option flow detected in Sunrun (RUN) with 75,862 calls trading, 1.9x expected, and implied vol increasing almost 10 points to 88.75%.
-Nov-24 11 calls and Jan-26 20 calls are the most active options, with total volume in those strikes near 28,200 contracts.
-The Put/Call Ratio is 0.25.
+Bullish option flow detected in Sunrun (RUN) with 20,685 calls trading, 1.1x expected, and implied vol increasing over 3 points to 87.48%.
+Dec-24 12 calls and Mar-25 10 puts are the most active options, with total volume in those strikes near 17,300 contracts.
+The Put/Call Ratio is 0.24.
 Earnings are expected on February 19th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>